 Mabel and Jack, a childless, middle-aged couple, move from Pennsylvania to the Alaskan Territory to homestead on 160 acres of land.
-For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from all the young families and children who remind her of her sadness.
+For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from and the young families and children in Pennsylvania who remind her of her sadness.

-One day, they build a snow child whom they dress in a red scarf and mittens.
+One day, Mabel and Jack build a snow child whom they dress in a red scarf and mittens.
 The snow child melts, but a little girl with a fox begins to appear in the woods around their cabin.
 Is she real, or is she an unearthly fairy child born of their own longing?
-You’ll find yourself see-sawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.
+You’ll find yourself seesawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.

 For me, The Snow Child (a Pulitzer Prize finalist) was ideal reading: perfect for the time of year, entrancing, deceptively simple storytelling set in a frontier that has fascinated me of late.
 I kept thinking of the breathtaking world evoked in Barry Lopez’s Arctic Dreams.
 Lopez writes of virgin land, animals and people at risk from encroaching civilization, and I think of Faina as a metaphor for the wild and untamable.

-As a woman and a mother, for me Faina embodies my deep-rooted desire to have and love children.
-Mabel and Jack, through Faina, do find their heart’s desire but, like all of us, parents or not, we eventually have to let go of who and what we love the most.
+Faina embodies, for me, my deep-rooted desire to have and love children.
+Mabel and Jack, through Faina, do find their hearts’ desire but, like all parents, they eventually must let go.

-I loved how Mabel becomes an artist with a maturing vision as she learns to channel grief, insights, and a growing love of the natural world into renderings and sketches.
+I loved how Mabel finds another kind of fulfillment through her art, and learns to channel grief, insights, and a growing love of the natural world into renderings and sketches.

 The Snow Child is our city’s “If All of Rochester Read the Same Book” choice for 2014.
 The author, Eowyn Ivey, will travel here from her home in Alaska for three days (March 19- 21) of readings and talks at local schools, libraries, and Rochester’s Writers & Books.